INDIANAPOLIS, IN DRUG POSSESSION LAWYERS

 Penalties for drug possession can vary widely based on a number of factors, including the type of substance you are found with, the amount of it, and any proven intent in doing so (such as possession for sale or drug trafficking).
 Drug crimes at their lowest could be a Class A misdemeanor, but could also be a Class A, B, C, or D felony.

 Don’t face your drug possession charges without quality representation in your corner!
-Contact the Wruble Law Group today!
+Contact the Wruble Law LLC today!

 Free initial consultations available.